 This crown is carved in Tyndall limestone on the interior of the main entrance to Centre Block, facing Confederation Hall.
 This carving represents Canada's Head of State.
 Queen Elizabeth II is currently the monarch who is our Head of State.
 The Governor General represents the Queen.
-The current Governor General of Canada is His Excellency the Right Honourable David Johnston.
+The current Governor General of Canada is her Excellency the Right Honourable Mary Simon.

 The Peace Tower is located in the middle of the Centre Block of Parliament.
 It was completed in 1927 to commemorate the end of World War I. The Peace Tower stands 92.2 metres tall and is made of limestone.
 The roof is covered in copper.

 The Centennial Flame is just in front of the Centre Block of Parliament.
 It was first lit on January 1, 1967 to celebrate the 100th anniversary of Confederation.
 It has become a symbol of Canada and a gathering place for visitors to Parliament Hill.
 Each province and territory that was part of Canada in 1967 is represented around the Centennial Flame.

 This coat of arms* is located on the sides of the Altar of Remembrance in the Memorial Chamber.
 The Altar of Remembrance was carved from a single piece of Hoptonwood stone from Britain.
 The Arms of Canada represent the Parliament of Canada.
 On the bottom portion of the shield, three maple leaves represent Canadians of all origins.
 Along the bottom is Canada's motto in Latin, which means From Sea to Sea.

 * These are the former Arms of Canada and are no longer used today.